ai-natives/persona-kit/docs/persona-kit-overview.md

      * The system performs a fast, dynamic query to fetch the **Contextual Overlay** from the high-volatility data in the Mindscape.
      * The Core and Overlay are combined into a single Persona object and returned to the Actor.

-### **Phase 3: The Feedback Loop (Training the Persona Mapper)**
+### **Phase 3: The Feedback Loop (Improving Mapper Configurations)**

-* **Goal:** To enable the system to learn from real-world outcomes, making the Persona Mappers more accurate over time.
+* **Goal:** To enable the service to learn from real-world outcomes, making the mapper configurations more accurate over time.
 * **Process:**
   1. **Action & Observation:** An Actor uses a generated Persona to perform a task.
   2. **Submit Feedback:** The Actor (or a human supervisor) submits feedback via the POST /feedback endpoint.
-  3. **Asynchronous Refinement:** A background **Mapping Supervisor** periodically analyzes feedback associated with a specific Persona Mapper.
+  3. **Asynchronous Refinement:** A background **Configuration Adjuster** analyzes feedback associated with specific rules in the Persona Mapper configuration.
-  4. **Checkpointed Improvement:** The Mapping Supervisor proposes an update to the Persona Mapper and saves it as a new, checkpointed version.
+  4. **Automatic Weight Adjustment:** The system adjusts rule weights and thresholds in the mapper configuration based on feedback patterns, creating a new version of the configuration automatically.

 ## **4. Next Steps**